legal resources necessary to hold negligent facilities accountable.

 The Registered Nurse stated, “a Medication Aide was not allowed to give as needed medications without the approval of a Licensed Practical Nurse, Registered Nurse or Medical Doctor.”

 Was your loved one injured while residing at West Liberty Nursing and Rehabilitation Center?
 Contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Morgan County victims of mistreatment living in long-term facilities including nursing homes in West Liberty.
+Our network of attorneys fights aggressively on behalf of Morgan County victims of mistreatment living in long-term facilities including nursing homes in West Liberty.

 We provide every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
-Let our law firm start working on your case today.
+Let our network of attorneys start working on your case today.